How to Prepare Your Vegetable Garden for Winter

 You can mulch around small plants as well.

 Preparing raised beds for winter

 Then the only thing left to do is wait for planting time.
 When it’s time to dig the ground for planting, we slide the mulch to the side and we plant our seeds or seedlings.
 When plants are 4-6 inches tall, we replace the mulch back around the plant or add more mulch if it’s all broken down.

 With all of this wonderful mulch in place when we start in the spring, the only other thing we have to do is occasional weeding if a seed has blown into the garden, watering, and fertilizing.
 When plants are growing in the beds, or garlic or something is under the ground,

 We water the beds once a week with about one inch of water if we don’t get that much rain.
 About once a month we fertilize the beds with Annie Haven’s moo poo tea.
 You can order moo poo tea bags here.

 It’s the only fertilizer we use.
 We order my tea bags in bunches and store them until we need them.
 How do we brew moo poo tea?
 We simply place the tea bag in a five-gallon bucket of water and wait 3-5 days.

 Then we use the tea to water each plant and it gives it all the nutrients it needs.
 Our plants have totally taken off since we started ordering moo poo tea from Annie.
 We water in any new seedlings with it and soak my seeds in it before planting.
 The bags are reusable up to 3 times and then we compost them.
 No waste and great results!

-Now is a great time to tuck all those beds in for the winter and enjoy the rest!
+Now is a great time to prepare your vegetable garden beds for winter and enjoy the rest!

 Don’t forget to pin for later!